 Researchers believe the fatty acids help keep a body’s blood vessels strong, capable and flexible.
 This allows for better blood flow and improved circulation of oxygen 15.

-Cod liver oil and omega-3 can help prevent retina deterioration.
-If the intraocular pressure (the fluid pressure in the eye or IOP) is greater than the normal range of 12-22 mm/Hg, glaucoma could occur or will at least be a considerable risk 17.
+Both can help prevent retina deterioration.
+If the intraocular pressure (the fluid pressure in the eye or IOP) is greater than the normal range of 12-22 mm/Hg, glaucoma could occur or will at least be a considerable risk.

 With a diet rich in omega-3 fatty acids, eye problems can be less likely.
 They help keep that IOP at a healthy level.
-This is another fantastic reason to take cod liver oil or omega-3 supplements 18.
+These benefits are another fantastic reason to take oil supplements 17.

-Anything with the Omega-3 and the levels found in cod liver oil can help build up and maintain brain cells.
+Anything with the Omega-3 and the levels found in oil can help build up and maintain brain cells.
 Brain cells are constantly being made and repaired by fatty acids.
-This can decrease the chance of cognitive degenerative diseases like Parkinson’s or Alzheimer’s 19.
+This can decrease the chance of cognitive degenerative diseases like Parkinson’s or Alzheimer’s 18.

 Side Effects of Cod Liver Oil or Omega-3

-Cod liver oil and omega-3 fatty acids are considered safe.
+Both oils are considered safe.
 Some minor side effects is why a physician should always be consulted with prior to taking any fish oil supplement.
-Cod liver oil and Omega-3 side effects may include the following:
+Side effects may include the following:

 - Digestion issues